patrickmaynard/muckrock-api-analyzer/README.md

 * x Add custom exceptions when app:posts:create is run without any cities loaded
 * x Test all four commands
 * x Figure out why file_get_contents is failing -- see https://stackoverflow.com/questions/65762628
-x Update the post body length limit, then extend the rankings to 50 items x Create a build script that pushes to a private build repository x Deploy to tranparency.patrickmaynard.com instead of just running it locally x Create a cron job to run the thing every month
+* x Update the post body length limit, then extend the rankings to 50 items
+* x Create a build script that pushes to a private build repository
+* x Deploy to tranparency.patrickmaynard.com instead of just running it locally
+* x Create a cron job to run the thing every month
 * Add caveats at the top of your index template, stating that you are a private individual not affiliated with MuckRock, and that comparisons are not "apples to apples" as Michael Morisy put it.
+Maybe add some more caveats too, depending on how your Sludge story turns out.
 * Allow the `app:posts:create` command to take in a url argument that will be the next url to hit.
 That way, you can pick up where you left off if an error occurs.
 (This will also involve re-enabliig url output -- not so pretty, but useful.
 Maybe make it optional.)
 * Add a testing pipeline for GitHub (and add this TODO item to the parent repository)
 * Change from using a Post entity to using a Ranking entity, with more specific fields